What is Robotic Heart Surgery?

 A good decision doesn’t always require you to follow your doctor’s advice.
 The best way to define a good decision is one that avoids having regrets afterwards.
 Everyone wants to make a good decision about something as important as heart surgery and no one wants regrets about their health.
 They best way to avoid regret is to do what you are currently doing as you read this website and become fully informed about your options.
 Dr. Poston describes why the burden to ask questions and seek out information is often unfairly shifted onto patients in his blog Sometimes a Second Opinion is Best to Discuss Alternatives.
 A frequent question that patients have is why they were not told about robotics when they met with their heart surgeon.
 This question is addressed in the FAQ section.

 Sometimes the only way to be fully informed about all your heart surgery options is to do your own research and take the initiative to obtain a second opinion on your own.
-If you or a family member is interested in a second opinion about your heart problem, you can contact Dr. Poston on his cell phone 7 days a week at 617-610-0126 or via email at [email protected].
+If you or a family member is interested in a second opinion about your heart problem, you can contact Dr. Poston here.

 We look forward to talking with you.